Falls Road, Belfast: Leisure facilities

-Murals
+Murals and memorials

 On some walls along the main road have been painted large murals.
 These are representations of local and national political issues and figures.
-One of the most famous is the large mural of Bobby Sands on the side wall of Sinn Féin's offices at the corner of Sevastopol Street.
+One of the most famous is the large mural of Bobby Sands on the side wall of the Sinn Féin's offices at the corner of Sevastopol Street.
+It bears the quotation from his writings: our revenge will be the laughter of our children.
 Further down the road on the corner of Northumberland Street is a series of murals which has come to be called the International or Solidarity Wall.
 This is a series of images of international figures who have been involved in various liberation struggles.
 These murals have become a popular attraction for visiting tourists.
 The murals are frequently updated to reflect local support for certain individuals and groups (e.g. NHS staff).
+In 2023, a panel on the wall calling for an immediate ceasefire in Gaza was unveiled.
+There are many other murals on nearby gable walls frequently exhorting peace and reconciliation between communities.
+One in Bread Street, off Albert Street, has a quotation from Audre Lorde: It is not our differences that divide us.
+It is our inability to recognize, accept and celebrate those differences.

+Opposite the junction with Conway Street is a Garden of Remembrance.
+This is dedicated to the members of the IRA and the civilians from the Falls Road area who were killed during the Troubles and the prisoners in the H Block at the Long Kesh prison who died while on hunger strike in 1981.

 Middle Falls

 This section of the road centres on the Beechmount district and stretches from the intersection with the Grosvenor Road/Springfield Road to the Whiterock Road.
 The district takes its name from Beechmount House which was located at the top of a nearby hill surrounded by beech trees.
 It was the former home of Eliza and Isabella Riddel.
 It is now the site of an Irish Language school.

 The Whiterock Road leads to the Ballymurphy and to Turf Lodge districts.
 It also leads to the Black Mountain which forms part of the range of hills overlooking Belfast.
 Across the Falls Road from the Whiterock Road is the Donegall Road.
 This road leads down to the junction with Broadway and Westlink – M1 motorway and then on down to Shaftesbury Square in the city centre.
 At the junction with Westlink is located the large public sculpture formally called RISE but informally known as the balls on the Falls.

-Through the area flowed the Clowney Water or River (Irish Abhainn na Cluana - River of the meadow) which is a tributary of the larger Blackstaff River.
+Through the area flowed the Clowney Water or River (Irish Abhainn na Cluana – River of the meadow) which is a tributary of the larger Blackstaff River.
 Both have largely been covered over and piped in.